-These travelers didn’t forget religion as they traveled the wagon road from Virginia to Missouri.
+These travelers would not forget their religion as they traveled from Virginia to Missouri.
 A caravan of 53 people, with nearly half of them enslaved, most would consider it a day of rest.
 The Campbells, McCluers and Alexanders were all devout Presbyterians.
 Many of them, or their parents had served as Elders in their church in Virginia.
 Their religion was packed, carried and brought along and considered just as important as the feather ticks, blacksmith tools, and slaves.
 Sunday was considered a day for rest for most of them.
-The old stone church near Lexington, Virginia, called Timber Ridge Presbyterian Church was where these travelers came from.